Ali Khamenei: Early life and education

-Ali Khamenei was born on 19 April 1939 to Javad Khamenei, an Alim and Mujtahid born in Najaf, Iraq, and Khadijeh Mirdamadi (daughter of Hashem Mirdamadi) in Mashhad.
-Khamenei is the second of eight children.
+Seyyed Ali Hosseini Khamaneh was born on 19 April 1939 to Javad Khamenei, an alim and mujtahid born in Najaf, Iraq, and his second wife Khadijeh Mirdamadi (daughter of Hashem Mirdamadi) in Mashhad.
+He was the sixth of eight children, the third born to his mother.
 Two of his brothers are also clerics; his younger brother, Hadi Khamenei, is a newspaper editor and cleric.
 His elder sister Fatemeh Hosseini Khamenei died in 2015, aged 89.
-His father was an ethnic Azerbaijani from Khamaneh, while his mother was an ethnic Persian from Yazd.
+His father was an ethnic Azerbaijani Turk from Khamaneh.
+His mother was an ethnic Persian from Yazd.

+Ali Khamenei's ancestor was Sayyid Hossein Tafreshi, a descendant of the Aftasi Sayyids supposedly reaching to Sultan ul-Ulama Ahmad, known as Sultan Sayyid, a grandchild of the fourth Imam of Shia Islam, Ali al-Sajjad.
 Some of his ancestors are from Tafresh in today's Markazi Province and migrated from their original home in Tafresh to Khamaneh near Tabriz.

-Khamenei's ancestor was Sayyid Hossein Tafreshi, a descendant of the Aftasi Sayyids supposedly reaching to Sultan ul-Ulama Ahmad, known as Sultan Sayyid, a grandchild of the fourth Shia Imam, Ali al-Sajjad.
+Khamenei's education began at the age of four, by learning the Quran at Maktab; he spent his basic and advanced levels of seminary studies at the hawza of Mashhad, under mentors such as Sheikh Hashem Qazvini and Ayatollah Milani.